gomerdoom/SoftwareManager/README.md

 - dotnet build
 - dotnet run

-The app will automatically open on [localhost](https://localhost:5001) on port 5001.
+The app will run on [localhost](https://localhost:5001) on port 5001.